OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

-  - 27002 control 8.25 Secure development lifecycle.
-Gap: covers this control fully, with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references
+  - ISO 27002 control 8.25 Secure development lifecycle.
+Gap: covers this control fully, with said particularity, but lack of detail - the 8.25 Control description in ISO 27002:2022 is one page, whereas secure software development is a large and complex topic - see below for further references
   - ISO/IEC 27115 (Cybersecurity evaluation of complex systems)
   - See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 Gap: covers this control fully, with said particularity